 Governments around the world are unveiling comprehensive strategies for re-opening various sectors of their economy- taking great care in balancing the overall well-being of their citizens with minimal economic damage.
 The Ontario government, for example, has outlined a roadmap for re-opening with three phases: A) Protect and Support; B) Restart; and C) Recover- and while no specific dates have been given as of yet, already certain businesses have been allowed to open- such as construction, golf courses and outdoor recreation; vehicle dealerships; and some retail stores which offer curbside pickup.

-https://www.weforum.org/agenda/2020/05/fintech-can-help-smes-recover-covid-19).
+As businesses re-open, fintechs will have a larger than ever role to play, as World Economic Forum states in their article: (https://www.weforum.org/agenda/2020/05/fintech-can-help-smes-recover-covid-19).
 As the article states, traditional banking models have been a long existing barrier to SMEs in accessing the financing they need to grow and flourish.
 Utilizing new fintech-based approaches can allow these SMEs easier access to financial capital and drive the economy’s recovery once Coronavirus has passed.

 Even before Covid-19 was a factor, fewer than 15% of SMEs in major industrial economies were able to access the credit they needed to grow; in turn driving down wealth and job creation and constraining economies.
 The International Finance Corporation (IFC) pegs the gap in SME unmet financing at a mind-blowing $5.2 trillion annually; and predicts that the gap will continue to significantly expand post-pandemic.